adompeldorius/selfdestruct-analysis/verkle_trie_with_selfdestruct_eip.md

 The three main backwards-compatibility-breaking changes are:

-1. `SELFDESTRUCT` neutering (see [here](https://hackmd.io/@vbuterin/selfdestruct) for a document stating the case for doing this despite the backwards compatibility loss)
-2. Gas costs for code chunk access making some applications less economically viable
+1. Gas costs for code chunk access making some applications less economically viable
-3. Tree structure change makes in-EVM proofs of historical state no longer work
+2. Tree structure change makes in-EVM proofs of historical state no longer work

-(2) can be mitigated by increasing the gas limit at the same time as implementing this EIP, reducing the risk that applications will no longer work at all due to transaction gas usage rising above the block gas limit.
-(3) cannot be mitigated this time, but [this proposal](https://ethresear.ch/t/future-proof-shard-and-history-access-precompiles/9781) could be implemented to make this no longer a concern for any tree structure changes in the future.
+(1) can be mitigated by increasing the gas limit at the same time as implementing this EIP, reducing the risk that applications will no longer work at all due to transaction gas usage rising above the block gas limit.
+(2) cannot be mitigated this time, but [this proposal](https://ethresear.ch/t/future-proof-shard-and-history-access-precompiles/9781) could be implemented to make this no longer a concern for any tree structure changes in the future.